dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

+7/4/20

+I bashed out my initial sketches for the alphabet today.
+There a little rough but I like the look.
+I'm gonna go for some design feedback and maybe see if I want to try some different color sceams

+6/4/20

 I've got the first letter of my alphabet done after a nice long painful debug process.
 I'm sure there will be more hardship to come but for now I'm feeling sucsessful.

-6/4/20
 Ok, I've got my new concept.
 I think I understand the wy everything is drawin now so I should be good to go on the full alphabet.
 The parameters I'm using are
   "space": 10, the space between the lines
   "lp1": width point of horizontal lines